neotsn/spotter_status/README.md

 Once the user has authenticated and chosen their NWS Office locations, a CRON job runs every 15 minutes on the server (a constraint imposed by my webhost's TOS).

 Every 15 minutes, the CRON checks for NWS Office ids that were checked more than 30 minutes ago, and that are NWS Office ids currently assigned to a user.
-* New NWS Office locations will get a report generated within 15 minutes
+* New NWS Office locations will fetch the latest HWO within 15 minutes
-* Existing NWS Office locations will check for an update to their report within 30 minutes
+* Existing NWS Office locations will check for an update to their HWO within 30 minutes

 ###Outlook processing
 If new/updated HWOs are found: